duvedirahul/graphQLProject/README.md

 # GraphQL-app
-IdeaPad Web Application (MERN Stack)
+Graph QL Project is Web Application (MERN Stack)
-IdeaPad is a web application built using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to manage the employee directory.
-The application utilizes apollo server to query the monngo db data.
+Graph QL Project is a web application built using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to manage the employee directory.
+The application utilizes apollo client server to query the mongo db data.

 Technologies Used
 MongoDB: A NoSQL database used to store user and idea data in a flexible, scalable format.